Quick Kanban Tutorial-2020: Insight into the Concept

 A typical Kanban board is used to reflect the flow of tasks across the value stream.
 This board gives easy access to everyone involved in the project, improve communication, visually displays the progress of the tasks and makes bottlenecks visible as soon as they occur.

 4.2.
 Kanban boards benefits

 Teams can make their decisions when required and collaboratively resolve the bottlenecks.
 They have access to relevant information and can continually communicate with customers.

 - Continuous delivery:

-With the help of the boards, you focus on work completion.
+With the help of the simple Kanban board example, you focus on work completion.
 The boards provide focus on delivering value to the customer and emphasis on the whole project.

 In Agile Kanban, tasks and stories are visualized with the help of special cards.

 Each card reflects the current status of every task in separate columns on the board.
 These columns are typically labeled as To Do, In Progress (Doing), and Done.
 Kanban boards are updated on a daily basis as the team progresses through the development.

 4.3.
 What is a daily Kanban meeting?